13 Reasons to take a Malta mini break holiday 2021 | Malta Travel Guide

 European Capital of Culture 2018

-In 2018, Valletta will be the European Capital of Culture and it’s not hard to see why.
+Valletta, Malta was the 2018 European Capital of Culture and it’s not hard to see why.
 It is itself one of the 3 UNESCO sites in Malta.
 If you like churches, you will be spoilt for choice as I’m pretty sure Malta has more churches than people!

 There really is something for everyone: Arts, history, tradition, sports, music, take your pick!